Measure Employee Engagement: Overview

 #7.
 Intranet and Communication Tool Usage

-If you use any internal communication tool, pay attention to how often employees engage with it.
+If you use any internal communication tool, monitor how often employees engage with it.
 Regular use shows that they stay informed, involved, and interested in company updates.
-Low activity, on the other hand, might be a sign of disengagement.
+Low activity, on the other hand, may indicate disengagement.

 How to Measure Employee Engagement?

-If you want to understand how engaged your team is truly, you will need to look beyond surface-level surveys.
+If you want to understand how truly engaged your team is, you will need to look beyond surface-level surveys.
 Here is a mix of practical and insightful ways to measure employee engagement:

 #1.
 Use Employee Engagement Tools (Polls and Quizzes)

 Polls and quizzes are great options if you want a faster and more interactive way to measure engagement.
-They are easy to use, quick to answer, and can uncover employees’ feelings without making things too formal.
+They are easy to use, quick to respond, and can uncover employees’ feelings without being overly formal.

 Using thoughtful poll questions can help you get honest feedback on everything from job satisfaction to team dynamics.
 Additionally, because polls and quizzes are frequently anonymous, employees are more likely to offer their ideas.
 Use this data to spot patterns and make changes that matter.